greenbone/autohooks-plugin-black/README.md

     pip install autohooks-plugin-black

 Note the `pip` refers to the Python 3 package manager.
-In environment where Python 2 is also available the correct command may be `pip3`.
+In a environment where Python 2 is also available the correct command may be `pip3`.

 ### Install using pipenv